SkyInkLearning/Azure_DevOps_yaml/README.md

 # Purpose:

 This is the yaml code that I am using in the DevOps course.
-It was created with the help of chatgpt to get me started on the project.
+It was created with the help of chatgpt and claude to get me started on the project.
 After having gone through and learned about what each section does, I have made this summary to be able to refer back to it in the future.
 What is shown might not be the exact version I had at the end.

 ## Best explanation: